 Our priority is to offer the most effective personalized treatment available.
 We incorporate evidence-based clinical and experiential therapeutic modalities.
 In addition, we tailor an integrated and comprehensive care plan.
 Thus the goal of the plan is to meet each teen’s needs, strengths, and challenges.

-	Upon admission, residents are assigned an eight-person treatment team.
+Upon admission, residents are assigned a treatment team.
 This team develops a customized program to promote growth and sustainable healing.

 2) Our Philosophy Is Love

 We help teens by providing a safe, accepting, and nurturing environment.
 We pride ourselves on providing unconditional love and support every adolescent who comes through our doors.
 Thus, teens feel safe enough to explore and resolve underlying issues.

 The Newport Academy staff’s clinical expertise is matched only by their compassion.
 Hence, we provide the care that supports each teen’s self-worth and self-acceptance.

 “It is our mission to provide the most comprehensive, impactful treatment for teens to sustain long-term recovery.
 We enable young people to move out of the darkness and into the light, into happy, fulfilling lives.”